michuW93/microsoft_azure_fundamentals/az-204/microsoft_azure-AZ-204-monitor_troubleshoot_optimize_azure_solutions-.md

 * encryption in transit - use TLS1.2 so communication between redis and app is encrypted, HTTP connections are disabled by default
 * encryption at rest - in memory data is not encrypted but in Premium Tiers data persistence is encrypted

+Encryption can be disabled via the Azure Portal or API but dont do it

 # Azure Monitoring and Logging
 there are two types of Azure Monitor:
 * metrics - are numerical values that describe some aspect of a system at a particular time.
 Example of metrics can be CPU or memory usage value.
 * logs - logs are events that occured within the system.
 Example: exception thrown during application execution

+configuring web server logging to the filesystem `az webapp log config --name` </br>
+tail logs from web service app `az webapp log tail --name`

 Azure monitor capabilities:
 * correlate infrastructures issues e.g not enough memory